Plants & Animals

 9. The sardine (イワシ) is a 出世魚: シラス(白子)(0-1 cm) → カエリ (1-10 cm) → コバ(小羽)(10-15 cm) → チュウバ(中羽)(15-20 cm) → オオバ(大羽)(around 20 cm).

 10. The words 鮫 and 鱶 are not examples of 出世魚.
-Rather, the latter is an alternative word that exclusively refers to large-sized sharks.
-The word is popularized in other expressions such as shark fin (鱶鰭).
+Rather, the latter exclusively refers to large-sized sharks, which is popularized by shark fin (鱶鰭).

 11. 海牛 when read as ウミウシ and when read as カイギュウ do not refer to the same animals.
 The former is “sea slug” and the latter refers to “manatees/dugongs.”